PhonePe/drove-orchestrator/docs/docs/cluster/setup/controller.md

 We shall be volume mounting the config and log directories with the same name.

 !!!warning "Prerequisite Setup"
-    If not done already, lease complete the [prerequisite setup](prerequisites.md) on all machines earmarked for the cluster.
+    If not done already, please complete the [prerequisite setup](prerequisites.md) on all machines earmarked for the cluster.

 ## Setup the config file